Use any e-cigarette at your own risk. You may be at risk to personal injury and property damage if batteries or products are used incorrectly.

 DO immediately remove exhausted batteries from your device and dispose of properly.

 DO remove all batteries from the device at the same time and replace them with new batteries of the same size and type.

 DO preserve battery life by switching off a device and removing the batteries when it is not being used, and is not expected to be used for extended periods of time.

 DO practice proper battery storage by keeping batteries in a cool, dry place at normal room temperature.
 It is not necessary to store batteries in a refrigerator.

 DO make sure the battery is capable and rated to generate the amps generated by your set up if you choose to sub-ohm.

-DO replace batteries which have been damaged or the outer coating has been damaged showing the metal underneath.
+DO replace batteries which have been damaged or the outer wrapping has been damaged showing the metal underneath.

 DON’T over discharge your battery.

 DON’T carry loose batteries in a pocket or purse with metal objects like coins, paper clips, etc. This can short-circuit the battery, leading to high heat or leakage.
-Use a battery box which are available to purchase here
+Use a battery box.

 DON’T stack batteries by placing one on top of the other in your device.
 Use the correct sized battery for your device.